Global Citizens are members of a world community who contribute to and respect the worlds' values and practices, and cultures.

 Once a students’ eyes are open to the realities and challenges of our world, they become empowered to be agents of change as they seek to make a difference in local and global communities.

-Semester at Sea Learning Objectives
+Become a Global Citizen - Semester at Sea Learning Objectives

 It’s hard to quantify the change that takes place through experiencing Semester at Sea.
 Here are some of the many positive outcomes that we’ve seen first-hand.